MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/pagination-control.md

   tab, arrow keys or Ctl+tab: |
     Focus visibly moves to interactive elements arrow and space keys: |
-    Brings next page into view when focus is on page control (iOS) arrow keys and space/enter: |
+    Brings next page into view when the focus is on page control (iOS) arrow keys and space/enter: |
     Moves focus to next page (Android)

 mobile:
-  swipe up/down with one finger, double tap, or three finger horizontal swipe: |
+  swipe up/down with one finger, double tap, or three-finger horizontal swipe: |
-    Brings next page into view when focus is on page control (iOS) two finger swipe: |
+    Brings next page into view when the focus is on page control (iOS) two-finger swipe: |
     Brings next page into view when focus is not on page control (Android) swipe and double tap: |
-    Brings next page into view when focus is on page control (Android)
+    Brings next page into view when the focus is on page control (Android)

 screenreader: